 New organizational structures and alternative learning styles are shaping the next generation of campus planning.
 Knoll helps creates adaptable contemporary spaces to support this transformation.
 Through our research, thoughtful design and experience, we support diverse workstyles, accommodate rapidly changing technologies and promote community.
 Leveraging our constellation of sustainably designed products, we can help plan for the future of the campus.

 Our commitment to innovation and modern design has yielded a comprehensive portfolio of furnishings to help universities and colleges meet their strategic goals including creating effective learning spaces, growing enrollments, conveying the proper brand image and fostering interdisciplinary collaboration.
-Simple and sustainable, our products are GREENGUARD Indoor Air Quality Certified for healthy interior environments, are BIFMA level certified and can contribute to LEED certification.
+Simple and sustainable, our products are certified for healthy interior environments, and can contribute to LEED certification.

 To create effective and efficient learning environments, you need adaptable, durable furniture that can flex to the task at hand.
 From lecture halls to active learning classrooms, Knoll furnishings help create dynamic learning environments that enhance the student’s academic experience.